frausto/jquery-isolatepage/README.md

 });
 ```

 In the above example, on pages with the body id set to "page_id", the elements with the "dontseeme" class are immediatly hidden.
 On pages with the id "testpageone" or "testpagetwo" they fade away.
+Pages with the id "testpagetwo" also hide things with class "hidemore", you can set the javascript for any given "page" multiple times if you want.

 Contribute
 -------------------------------